Fireworks FAQ 2020

 Do I need a permit for a public display, or to operate a fireworks stand?

 Yes, City permits must be issued for either a public display or a fireworks stand.
 A display for family and friends is not considered a public display.
+Applications must be received no later than 14 business days prior to permit issuance date.
 Please plan accordingly as the City Office will be closed on July 4th.

 What are the consequences for violating City firework provisions?